-SSAS Google Calendar Connector
+Google Calendar Connector for SSAS

-In this article you will learn how to integrate Google Calendar data to SSAS without coding in just a few clicks (live / bi-directional connection to Google Calendar).
+In this article you will learn how to integrate Google Calendar data in SSAS without coding in just a few clicks (live / bi-directional connection to Google Calendar).
 Read / write Google Calendar data inside your app; perform many Google Calendar operations without coding, just using easy to use high performance API Connector for Google Calendar.

 Using Google Calendar Connector you will be able to connect, read, and write data from within SSAS.
 Follow the steps below to see how we would accomplish that.

-Create Data Source in ZappySys Data Gateway based on ZappySys API Driver
+Create Data Source in ZappySys Data Gateway based on API Driver

 1. Download and install ZappySys ODBC PowerPack.